 Provide information about the elements of the CPP that are important to communities with environmental justice concerns.

-Work with others to start drafting comments to submit to EPA by the December 1, 2014, deadline.

-Provide a great way to network with other environmental justice stakeholders.
+Provide information about how to participate in the public comment process, which is open until December 1, 2014.

 We look forward to your participation!